nathanwentworth/nathanwentworth/_posts/2017-12-01-games-played-in-2017.md

 ---
-title: Games Played in 2017
+title: Games Played In 2017
+excerpt: All games I completed in 2017
 ---

 # January